Cooking in The Keys

 Here are a few more summer recipes that go well with grilled red snapper:

-• Sweet deli-style coleslaw or deli potato salad
+• Sweet coleslaw or deli potato salad

 • Roasted baby gold potatoes Make them ahead in the oven, then wrap in foil and warm them on the grill.